Disperse Red 9

 Disperse Red 9, or 1-(methylamino)anthraquinone, is a red dye derived from anthraquinone.
 Disperse Red 9 is used in some older red and violet-red colored smoke formulations.
-It is used in the M18 colored smoke grenade and also often in dye packs.
-Its smoke producing properties can be improved by coating the dye particles with an inert material, e.g. an epoxy resin.
+It was used in the M18 colored smoke grenade and also often in dye packs.
+Its smoke-producing properties can be improved by coating the dye particles with an inert material, e.g. an epoxy resin.